Dodo birds, a fascinating species that once thrived on the island of Mauritius, went extinct in the late 17th century.

 The combination of over-harvesting, habitat loss, and competition with newly introduced species created a hostile environment for the dodo, pushing it toward extinction.

-By understanding the habitat and ecosystem of the dodo bird, we gain valuable insight into the factors that contributed to its decline.
+By understanding the dodo bird’s habitat and ecosystem, we gain valuable insight into the factors that contributed to its decline.

-It serves as a reminder of the delicate balance that must be maintained to preserve Earth’s biodiversity for future generations.
+It reminds us of the delicate balance that must be maintained to preserve Earth’s biodiversity for future generations.

 How Did Dodo Birds Go Extinct?

-The extinction of the dodo bird can be traced back to the arrival of humans on the island of Mauritius.
+The dodo bird’s extinction can be traced back to humans’ arrival on the island of Mauritius.

-As explorers and settlers began to establish their presence on the island, they brought with them various elements that contributed to the dodo bird’s decline and eventual extinction.
+As explorers and settlers began to establish their presence on the island, they brought various elements that contributed to the dodo bird’s decline and eventual extinction.

 Firstly, human settlers hunted the dodo birds for food, and since the birds were flightless, they were easy to catch.